rppicomidi/midi2usbhub/README.md

 # midi2usbhub
-Use a Raspberry Pi Pico to interconnect MIDI devices via a USB hub
+Use a Raspberry Pi Pico to interconnect MIDI devices via a USB hub or old school MIDI.

 This project uses a Pico board, a micro USB to USB A adapter, and a powered USB hub to run software that routes MIDI data among all the devices connected to the hub.
 You configure the routing with command line interpreter commands through a serial port terminal.
 The software uses some of the Pico board's program flash for a file system to store configurations in presets.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.
+There is a UART DIN MIDI IN and a UART DIN MIDI OUT to, so you can connect to old schoold MIDI too.

 # Project Status
 Very early public release to help with USB MIDI host hub testing.
 Definitely not done.